kishiyamat/ntu-ut-ling-vwp/README.md

 nrow(refined_data)
 # [1] 2941
 ```
+???
+We aggregate timestamp by Participant, Segment, FixationIndex,GazeEventType,
+and so forth.
+That makes subset of Timestamp and the function apply a function
+to get the smallest number.
+And that shows when the fixation/saccade starts.
+Then we rename the columns and re-order them.

+So, the function aggregated the Timestamp taking two steps.
+It first makes the subset defined by the `by` input parameter.
+And then, it applied a function to get when the event started.

 ---

-## Adding when a saccade/fixation starts/ends
+## Adding when a saccade/fixation ends

 Using `aggregate`, we are going to ...
 1. make it clear when the fixation starts and ends
     1. find earliest timestamp in the event
-        -> when the saccade/fixation starts
+        -> when the saccade/fixation starts <- We have done!
     1. find latest timestamp in the event
         -> when the saccade/fixation ends